METALS-Copper rises on bargain hunting, gains seen fragile

 * COPPER SUPPLY: News that Zambia lifted a ban on night driving for truckers was welcomed, but Menke said bottlenecks were still feared after the Tanzania-Zambia Railway Authority (TAZARA) suspended all train services following a strike, including the transportation of copper.

-* ALUMINIUM: LME three month aluminium shed 0.6 percent to $2,007 after touching a fresh four-month low of $1,998.50 a tonne.
+* ALUMINIUM: LME three-month aluminium shed 0.4 percent in official rings to $2,011 a tonne after touching a four-month low of $1,998.50.
 A confirmed break of support at the 200-day moving average of $2,000 would open the way to further selling.

-* ALUMINIUM PREMIUMS: Some Japanese aluminium buyers have agreed to pay some global producers a premium of $103 per tonne for shipments in January to March, higher than the $94-$95 per tonne premium PREM-ALUM-JP in the current quarter.
+* ALUMINIUM PREMIUMS: Some Japanese aluminium buyers have agreed to pay some global producers a premium of $103 a tonne for shipments in the first quarter of next year, higher than the $94-$95 premium PREM-ALUM-JP in the current quarter.

 * CHINA ALUMINIUM: High inventory in China has weighed on the market there.
 Shanghai stocks topped 700,000 tonnes this month, the highest in the nearly two-decade history of the contract and 28 percent above the 2013 cycle peak.
 AL-STX-SGH